computations/phylourny/docs/readme.md

 which will generate everything and place the results in a set of files labeled `results`.
 To visualize these results, please use the scrips in `util`.

+For more information about program options, please run `phylourny --help`.